 The Future

 The Rajasthan government is trying hard to get local farmers interested in olive cultivation.
 They are being informed about olive oil and its demand both in India and overseas.
-The low cost and the positive feedback have excited the farmers in the region.
+The low cost and positive feedback have excited the farmers in the region.
 The olive trees have been planted in rows which are 7 meters apart, to enable groundnut cultivation in the land between the rows.
 This would help the farmers to start earning even before the olive trees begin to bear fruit.
 Olive trees take 3 and a half years to bear fruit and then they keep producing them for more than 500 years.
 The farmers in Basbisna and 6 other places where the pilot project has been initiated are now waiting for the trees to bear fruit, to see and sell their first olives.

 As mentioned, the olives have already been bought by an Israeli firm, which is also setting up an oil pressing plant and is planning to sell the olive oil overseas.
 All stakeholders are also expecting a rise in domestic demand for olive oil with growing health concerns.
 This projected growth is a source of great hope to the hard-working local farmers and the ROCL.

 There are however several challenges to be faced in this fledgling attempt to grow olives in Indian soil.
 In the Israeli desert, temperatures reach a high of 40 degrees Celsius, whereas in Rajasthan it can go up to 49 degrees.
 The searing heat is aggravated by strong, sultry winds, which can singe the delicate olive trees and destroy them.
-In the 7 olive plantations however, great pains have been taken to protect the trees from the strong winds.
+In the 7 olive plantations, however, great pains have been taken to protect the trees from the strong winds.
 Special bamboo supports have been built for the trees together with sensors to monitor the health of each plant.
 The trees have also been planted on undulating land, which are encircled by tropical, evergreen forests, which would ensure additional protection from the heat and wind.

 Everything is now in place for the project to succeed, according to Gideon Peleg, the Israeli technical manager.